-The Harvard Kennedy School Journal of Hispanic Policy (HJHP) invites established and emerging scholars, including students, researchers, journalists, advocates, organizers, artists, and policy practitioners to submit work related to policy issues facing the latinx community in the United States.
+The Harvard Kennedy School Journal of Hispanic Policy (HJHP) invites established and emerging scholars, including students, researchers, journalists, advocates, organizers, artists, and policy practitioners to submit work related to policy issues facing the Latinx community in the United States and Puerto Rico.

-Print submissions must adhere to the Chicago Manual of Style formatting guidelines; footnote citations are not permitted.
+- Print submissions must adhere to the Chicago Manual of Style formatting guidelines; footnotes are not permitted.

 - Research articles must be between 4,000 and 7,000 words, and must include an abstract of no more than 100 words;